prorev/prorev.github.io/_posts/2020-01-24-python_lists.md

 ## Speed of `insert` and `pop`

-Consider the following example where we create a list with 10000 elements from the end:
+Consider the following example where we create a list with 10000 elements and remove one by one from the end:

 _Example:_
 ```python